dfyda/slothful-crud/docs/fundamentals/endpoints/read-browse-selectable.md

 - **SortBy**: (string) Specifies the name of the class property to sort by.

 {: .important }
 **Field for Filtering**: You need to configure the field for filtering this type of object, which is compared to the `Search` field from the query.
-Refer to the "Configurations/Entity Configuration" section for more details.
+Refer to the [Entity Configuration](https://slothful.dev/fundamentals/configurations/entity-configuration.html) section for more details.

 ### Returned Data
 The endpoint returns a `PagedResults<BaseEntityDto>` object where `BaseEntityDto` is a class containing `Id` and `DisplayName` fields.